bentharnist/kanjinet-analysis/README.md

 # kanjinet
 ### A collection of data analysis done on kanji networks

-This project has for goal to perform network analysis on the "kanji" chinese characters used in Japanese.
+This project has for goal to perform network analysis on the kanji characters used in Japanese and their relations.
+The goal is to get insight into linguistics using network science and hopefully learn a thing or two about an efficient way of learning kanji.

 ## The data and libraries used